— Color palette guide · Updated May 2026

 Black is harder than people think

-Pure black drains colour from the face after about age 35–40.
+Pure black drains color from the face after about age 35–40.
 It also creates harsh contrast with most skin tones in photographs.
 Replacing black with charcoal or ink navy in 80% of your palette is one of the simplest visual upgrades.
 Reserve true black for evening tailoring (where the lighting flatters it) or accents (belts, shoes).

 5